On $H$-Topological Intersection Graphs: Polynomial-time recognition algorithms

 \begin{theorem} Recognition of $S_d$-graphs can be solved in $\calO(n^{3.5})$ time. \end{theorem}

 \begin{proof} Every chordal graph has at most $n$ maximal cliques, where $n$ is the number of vertices, and they can be listed in linear time~\cite{rose1976algorithmic}.
 For every clique $C$, our algorithm tries to find an $S_d$-representation with $b \in \bigcap_{v\in C}V(T_v')$.
-Note that by forgetting the orientation in the partial order $\triangleright$ that we get a comparability graph.
-Every clique in the comparability induces a linear chain in $\triangleright$.
+The partial order $\triangleright$ can be constructed in time $\calO(n^2)$.
+By forgetting the orientation in the partial order $\triangleright$, we get a comparability graph, and every clique in the comparability graph induces a linear chain in $\triangleright$.
 A relatively simple algorithm finds a minimum clique-cover of a comparability graph in time $\calO(n^3)$~\cite{golumbic1977complexity}.
 An algorithm that runs in time $\calO(n^{2.5})$ can by obtained by a combination of~\cite{fulkerson1956note} and~\cite{hopcroft1973n}.
-The overall time complexity of our algorithm is therefore $\calO(n^{3.5})$. \end{proof}
+Testing whether $G[C,V(X_1^i),\dots,V(X_k^i)]$ has an interval representation with $C$ being the leftmost maximal clique can be done in linear time.
+Thus, the overall time complexity of our algorithm is $\calO(n^{3.5})$. \end{proof}

 \begin{problem} Can we recognize $S_d$-graphs in time $\calO(n^{2.5})$?
 In particular, can we find the clique that can be placed in the center of $S_d$ efficiently? \end{problem}